Stevecool023/S.cool-System_engineering_and_Devops/regular_expressions/README.md

 Iterate over matched objects.\
 Return first match of an occurrence encountered.\
 Search occurrence of a pattern at the beggining of a string.\
+Backreference/re-use a captured group within a regex pattern.
 Stephen@Karanja.